-- Click the REPEAT icon or select Database menu → Explore Words & Codes... again. - When prompted to select what the explore list is based on, select Equated: same number of total words and click OK. - Change the "Type of Analysis" setting (right-hand side of dialogue box) to Presence (X) or Absence (O) and press OK to view the report.
+- When prompted to select what the explore list is based on, select Equated by length and click OK. - Change the "Type of Analysis" setting (right-hand side of dialogue box) to Presence (X) or Absence (O) and press OK to view the report.